New York City Book Haul

-Penny is looking forward to leaving after having a boring time of it at school whilst Sam is struggling in life, sleeping rough and trying to make ends meet.
-They end up meeting and swapping numbers and their digital correspondence keeps them both going.
+Penny is looking forward to leaving after having a boring time at school.
+Whilst Sam is struggling in life, sleeping rough, and trying to make ends meet.
+They end up meeting and swapping numbers.
+And their digital correspondence keeps them both going.

 Salt to the Sea by Ruth Sepetys (Goodwill)

-On the my last day in the city, I popped into a Goodwill and had a good browse of the bookshelves and managed to get a few books for just $0.99 each.
+On my last day in the city, I popped into Goodwill.
+I had a good browse of the bookshelves and managed to get a few books for just $0.99 each.
 Salt to the Sea was one of them.
 A historical fiction YA about the sinking of the Wilhelm Gustloff in World War II.

 Perfume by Patrick Suskind (Goodwill)

-This is one of those books that I read and re-read all the time but end up getting rid of because I don’t think I will re-read again.
-I really like this US edition though as all the other editions I’ve had have been mass market or damaged in some way.
+This is one of those books that I read.
+And I re-read it all the time.
+But end up getting rid of it because I don’t think I will re-read it again.
+I really like this US edition though.
 Since I got this book in the USA I’m more likely to keep it for sentimental reasons.

-This is a historical, literary crime novel about a young man with a strong sense of smell who is obsessed with making the best perfume ever.
-He creates it by killing young female virgins and stealing their scent and bottling it.
+This is a historical, literary crime novel.
+It’s about a young man with a strong sense of smell who is obsessed with making the best perfume ever.
+He creates it by killing young female virgins, stealing their scent, and bottling it.

 Fever by Mary Beth Keane (Housing Works Bookstore and Cafe)

-The last book I bought on my holiday was another historical fiction novel set in New York City, about Mary Mallon otherwise known as Typhoid Mary.
+The last book I bought on my holiday was another historical fiction novel set in New York City.
+This time about Mary Mallon, otherwise known as Typhoid Mary.
 Mary Mallon was an Irish immigrant who worked as a cook.
-Wherever she worked typhoid seemed to follow her and typhoid investigator declared that she was the silent carrier – someone who carried typhoid but was immune to it – she was incarcerated for three years and only released on the condition that she never work as a cook again.
+Wherever she worked typhoid seemed to follow her.
+The typhoid investigator declared that she was the silent carrier – someone who carried typhoid but was immune to it.
+She was incarcerated for three years and only released on the condition that she never work as a cook again.

 The book looks at her experience of being ‘Typhoid Mary’ and how she worked around not being allowed to cook anymore.

 And that’s it for my New York City book haul.
-I thought that was quite a strong book haul for the city, it certainly weighed my suitcase down when I was getting on the plane.
+I thought that was quite a strong book haul for the city.
+It certainly weighed my suitcase down when I was getting on the plane.

-I can’t wait to get through more of the books, so far I’ve read two and I’ve got the other six to go.
+I can’t wait to get through more of the books.
+So far I’ve read two and I’ve got the other six to go.
 Yay!
 I look forward to sharing more about the books from the haul on my blog.